Graduate Catalog 2026-2027

 Christina Heady, christina.heady@wku.edu, (270) 745-2082

 The certification for Advanced Instruction pathway of the MAE is designed to develop advanced certification for teachers who can positively impact student learning in their classrooms and schools with all children and young people, including those who are gifted and talented.
 Courses and experiences include professional learning communities in which students interact with other graduate students from various content areas and grade levels to discuss and work on real-world challenges and promising practices they encounter in schools.
 Candidates who complete the MAE will be eligible for a recommendation for Rank II with Gifted and Talented Education (KE37) endorsement, WKU Gifted and Talented certificate, and any other corresponding certificates/endorsements.
-Individuals holding a Rank II will be eligible for a Rank I with with Gifted and Talented Education (KE37) endorsement, WKU Gifted and Talented certificate, and any other corresponding certificates/endorsements.
+Individuals holding a Rank II will be eligible for a Rank I with Gifted and Talented Education (KE37) endorsement, WKU Gifted and Talented certificate, and any other corresponding certificates/endorsements.

 Educators pursuing the Advanced Instruction pathway may be completing the graduate program to continue in a teaching position or to become a curriculum coordinator.
 Counselors, principals, librarians, education technologists, and other specialized teachers will enhance their knowledge and skills in another concentration that leads to Rank II or a Rank I if candidates already hold a Rank II certification and the gifted education endorsement.

-The MAE in Gifted Education and Talent Development with the Advanced Research pathway may be used to achieve a Rank II or Rank I. An additional three-hour practicum and a passing score on Praxis II in Gifted Education are required for those seeking the endorsement in gifted education.
-The Advanced Research pathway will prepare students for a variety of careers in higher education, government, policy work, or other organizations and could lead to a Rank I or specialist degree.
-The research pathway is planned for those pursuing different pathways:
+The MAE in Gifted Education and Talent Development may be used to achieve a Rank II or Rank I. An additional three-hour practicum and a passing score on Praxis II in Gifted Education are required for those seeking the endorsement in gifted education.

 • educators pursuing a rank change